DEFRA/rod-catch-returns-api-js/README.md

 npm run migrate:up
 ```

-To run a down migration (only needed if you no longer want to back out of the last migration run), run the following command:
+To run a down migration (only needed if you to back out of the last migration run), run the following command:

 ```shell script
 npm run migrate:down